panzerdp/dmitripavlutin.com/posts/176-typescript-record/index.md

 const salary1: Salary = { annual: 56000, bonus: 1200 } // OK
 ```

-Using less than necessary or other keys than in the union is prohibited:
+Using less than necessary or keys than aren't in the union is prohibited:

 ```ts codesandbox=vanilla-ts?entry=src/index.ts
 type Salary = Record<'annual' | 'bonus', number>